tamagoz/weave/site/operational-guide.markdown

 need to be familiar before moving on to the example deployment scenarios.

+> Author's Note: I have deliberately excluded any mention of
+> weave command syntax in this section

 ## Peer

 A peer is a host on which you have installed weave.